 20. Cyprus

-Cyprus is a beautiful island country in the Mediterranean Sea that is rich in history and culture.
-Their digital nomad visa is known as the Digital Nomad Visa Scheme, and allows remote workers from non-EU/EEA countries to reside temporarily in Cyprus for one year with the option to extend 2 years.
-The goal of the program is to contribute to the development of the economy of the country.
+Cyprus is an island country in the Mediterranean Sea with a rich history and culture.
+Its digital nomad visa, known as the Digital Nomad Visa Scheme, allows remote workers from non-EU/EEA countries to reside temporarily in Cyprus for one year, with the option to extend it for another two years.

 Requirements: